slynch-github/a11y_issues_gatsby/README.md

 * GraphQL
 * using Gatsby plugins
 * deploying on Netlify
-* using the window object with Gatsby
+* using the window object with Gatsby/React
 * using cookies